ENDURING TO THE END

 But the day will come—perhaps sooner than we think—when we shall be hated by all nations because we bear the name of the Lord Jesus.

 What will bring about such violent hatred?
 The hatred will arise because of the spread throughout the world of libertarian democracy, the rights of the individual.

-In other of our writings we have mentioned that totalitarian systems of government will eventually disappear.
+In our other writings, we have mentioned that totalitarian systems of government will eventually disappear.
 Because it focuses on the rights of people, on human happiness, libertarian democracy will prevail.
 No doubt this is why China and Muslim countries resist Western culture.
 They see that Western culture is lawless and decadent and that their own people will choose the Western way if given a chance.

 In spite of all the resistance of other governments, democracy finally will prevail.
 Because libertarian democracy encourages self-will and self-glorification, and Christian discipleship calls for the crucifixion of both self-will and self-glorification, democracy and the Kingdom of God are eternal enemies.
 It will be the rise of democracy that will finally result in the hatred of all that is associated with the Lord Jesus.